bitcobblers/timers-ninja/README.md

 # Markdown Timer ⚡️

-Defining timers using user interfaces can get cumbersome especially for the more complected time tracking, identify repeating tasks like rest and work sets becomes simple with help of markdown.
+Defining timers with user interfaces can be cumbersome, particularly for complex time-tracking needs.
+Identifying repeating tasks like rest and work sets, however, becomes simple with Markdown.

 ## Getting Started